molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 When testing a piece of code, you need to decide between an [integration test](#integration-tests) and a [unit test](#unit-tests).
 To recap, the integration test includes (“integrates”) the dependencies.
 In contrast, the unit test replaces the dependencies with fakes in order to isolate the code under test.

 These replacements are also called _doubles_, _stubs_ or _mocks_.
 Replacing of a dependency is called _stubbing_ or _mocking_.
-Since these terms are used inconsistently and their difference is subtle, this guide simply uses the umbrella term “fake” and “faking” for any dependency substitution.
+Since these terms are used inconsistently and their difference is subtle, this guide uses the umbrella term “fake” and “faking” for any dependency substitution.

 ### Rules for faking dependencies